cordfuller/Work-Projects/Uptime Kuma/README.md

 ```

 ## The install
-When setting up on a Windows Server, first check whether Hyper-v is avalible on the host.
+When setting up on a Windows Server, first check whether Hyper-V is avalible on the host.

  -In powershell, run the following commands to check requirements.
  ```